 Short, long, silly or serious, you’ll find every manner of St Patrick’s Day parade all over Ireland, from the biggest in Dublin to the earliest in Dingle, County Kerry, where it kicks off at 6am.
 There’s a week-long festival in Armagh, and a carnival parade and concert in Belfast.
 The shortest parade in the world used to be in Dripsey, County Cork, from one pub to another.
 Sadly, the parade is no more but you can still celebrate in the town with the annual Dripsey Vintage Tractor and Car Run.

 Was St Patrick really Irish?

 No, he wasn't born here.
-St Patrick was thought to have originally come from either Wales or Scotland, where he was abducted at the age of 16 and brought to Northern Ireland as a slave.
+St Patrick was named Maewyn Succat and was thought to have originally come from either Wales or Scotland, where he was abducted at the age of 16 by Irish pirates and brought to Northern Ireland as a slave.
 Once here, he was sent to Slemish Mountain in County Antrim to herd sheep.
-But on his escape, he had a vision and returned to Ireland to spread the word of Christianity.
+But on his escape, he had a vision and returned to Ireland to spread the word of Christianity to Ireland.
 It was on this island that he remained for the rest of his life, preaching, baptising and building churches until his death in 461 in County Down.

 Where in the world goes green?

 Not content with just donning green hats, everything from buildings to rivers goes green for St Patrick's Day (a huge source of pride for the people of Ireland – and for all the Irish people across the world).
 In the past, the Colosseum in Rome, the Sacré-Coeur Basilica in Paris, the London Eye, the Empire State building, and Christ the Redeemer in Rio have all turned a shade of green on March 17.
 In Dublin, buildings and bridges all over the city are illuminated green also.